Associationistic Learning Theory

 - Teaching is … training; engineering behavior (through deliberate conditioning)

 SynopsisAssociative Learning refers to processes involving linking a stimulus and a response.
 Most prominently, it includes Classical Conditioning and Operant Conditioning.
-(Associative Learning should not be confused with Associationism, which refers to a much broader principle that is invoked across a wide array of discourses.)
-As illustrated by the entries in this cluster, most instances of Associative Learning are Reinforcement Theories:
+(Associative Learning should not be confused with Associationism (see Association-Making Metaphor), which refers to a much broader principle that is invoked across a wide array of discourses.)
+Important constructs include:

 - Reinforcement Theory – any theory that is centrally based on the principle that reinforcement – i.e., some type of reward or feedback – is necessary for learning